RandoSigma/AudiusPlaylister/README.md

 ### What does MINIMALIST mean?

-Minimalist code is simple structures, straighforward logic, plenty of comments and notes.
+Minimalist code is simple structures, straightforward logic, plenty of comments and notes.
 Minimalist code should be written to avoid in as many ways as possible reliance on supporting library stacks and the convenience of modular functionality frameworks.
 The Open Source Community and the Unix/Linux Mindset always treats every function as an atomic isolated tool.
 This is what makes Linux environments so much more reliable and so much more powerful than many other operating systems.
 This project should end up being an atomic isolated tool for web content creators as well.

 ## IMPLEMENTATION & CODING NOTES